brodaclop/metatholm/src/lib/lore/notes/vagueness_en.md

 Many descriptions of historical events on these pages are pretty vague, especially when compared to the "canon" lore of other fantasy worlds.

 This was a deliberate choice: in the world of Metatholm (just like in our own real world) history as remembered doesn't always match history as it happened.
-For example is the origin of the [Kalovin](ancestry:kalovin), as mentioned in the section about [Foxfire](world:realms:foxfire:realm).
+An example of this is the origin of the [Kalovin](ancestry:kalovin), as mentioned in the section about [Foxfire](world:realms:foxfire:realm).
 Who remembers what really happened thousands of years ago?
 And who can tell the truth from the legend?

 **History as remembered is unreliable.**

-To cite another example, this time from the real country of the United Kingdom of Great Britain and Northern Ireland, their House of Lords houses an important historical artefact: the Woolsack.
+To cite another example, this time from the real country of the United Kingdom of Great Britain and Northern Ireland, their House of Lords houses an important historical artefact: the **Woolsack**.
 This, as its name suggests, is a sack filled with wool on which the Lord Speaker sits, a kind of medieval beanbag.
 It's filled with wool to symbolise the erstwhile importance of this material to England and English economy.

 This is history as remembered.